dis-sg/dis-sg.github.io/_posts/2020-06-19-project-QRart.md

 There is much potential for this project to beautify our neighbourhoods.
 At the same printing cost, businesses can transform a mundane task into a fun and memorable one.
 It is one of those little things which make businesses stand out, which could go a long way in building brand equity.
 Artists also benefit, as each poster contains a short artist introduction and a link to their portfolio.

 Over 12 posters by 9 artists have been <a href="https://www.projectqrart.com/">uploaded</a> to #QRart, and the collection continues to grow each day.
-If you would like to contribute your art, email lionelrichie@gof---y.com.
+If you would like to contribute your art, email <a href="mail:lionelrichie@gof---y.com">lionelrichie@gof---y.com</a>.

 Let this project be a testament to local creativity in adversity.